 - Cost: An exceptionally high-quality service is not necessarily a good value.
 How do your costs compare to competitors?
 Does the function produce monthly reports: unit costs, operating cost, multi-year cost trends?
 If this function cannot produce these reports an outsourced service might provide greater transparency into your operations.

 - Prioritization: Each item above (and perhaps other characteristics) must be scored, and then each project given a total “outsourcing value.”
 Undoubtedly, there will be much debate over which characteristics are the most important, if their scores are accurate, and if other characteristics should be considered.
-Don’t be surprised if this process lasts for months or even years.
+Don’t let this process drag on, if necessary got with projects that everyone can agree on and look at more controversial candidates later.

 - Communication: By the time you’ve prioritized potential projects, you’ve held a lot of meetings and talked to a lot of people.
 Don’t be surprised if these discussions are now public information in the departments you’ve targeted for outsourcing.
 Always assume that these discussions will get to your employee population, often in real time.
 Carefully thought out corporate communications need to be